 The Metropolitan Nashville Police Department recognizes the value of providing a way for law enforcement and correctional personnel and their family members to deal with personal and/or professional problems.
-A successful approach to this problem is to provide non-professional (peer) support in addition to Police Advocacy Support Services (P.A.S.S.).
+A successful approach to this problem is to provide non-professional (peer) support in addition to the services provided by the Counseling Unit.
 The Peer Support Program is composed of a group of peers who have volunteered to make themselves available to any member of the department.
 This will provide a way for the employees to talk out personal and/or professional problems confidentially with someone who understands and cares.

 Employees are the police department's most valuable resource.
 The Peer Support Program is here to help them continue to be productive members of the department and community.

 The Peer Support Program is a program that offers assistance and appropriate support resources to employees when personal or professional problems negatively affect their work performance, family, or self.

 This program is designed to:

 - Provide emotional support during and after times of personal or professional crisis to other employees and their family members who express a need for assistance.

 - Develop peer supporters who can identify personal conflicts and provide guidance or referral to professional/alternate resources as required.